CaseLinguist/caselinguist.com/_posts/2019-06-19-cost-effective-spot-submissions.md

 #### Integrating Spot Submissions

-www.cookcountyil.gov// has done good.
+www.cookcountyil.gov works out well.
 But do we need to go that far? no.
 So here are cost effective *spot submissions" :

 Catch the glaringly wrong machine translations, and submit _those_ to Google as one would a sitemap.